We all have expectations of the people in our lives, but some people take it to the next level.

 1. “I shouldn’t have to ask.”

 Newsflash: people can’t read minds.
-This phrase reeks of unrealistic expectations.
+This line reeks of unrealistic expectations.
 Unless you’re dating a psychic, you’re going to have to use your words.
 Communication is key in any relationship, and assuming people should just know what you want is a recipe for disappointment.

 2. “You should know better.”

 Everyone’s life experiences are different.
 What’s obvious to you might be brand new to someone else.
-This phrase dismisses the fact that people are always learning.
+This statement dismisses the fact that people are always learning.
 It’s condescending and ignores the reality that we all have different backgrounds and knowledge bases.

 3. “If you really cared, you would…”